 I wailed like a wild animal, frightening myself.
 I literally had no idea I was capable of making such an anguished primitive sound.
 My husband, by now crying himself, pressed his hands on top of mine and clamped them over my ears, holding me tightly.
 Our angel was quickly returned to us, already peaceful – it had been worse for us than it had been for her.

-NG Tube (Nasogastric Tube) in an Infant
+An NG Tube (Nasogastric Tube) Was Fitted

 We hated the tube.
 We wanted her well and it was a constant reminder of the fact she wasn’t as healthy as she should be, that because she was so weak I wasn’t able to feed her as regularly as she needed.
 I made the decision that no photos were to be taken of her like that, I think it was my way of refusing to allow it to define our first moments with our new baby.